Mineblaster034/MicCon/README.md

 Hey there, you found my fork of the MicconOS!
 Maybe i will work on it in the future...
 Its a really complicated project so yeah it's gonn take me some time ;D

+Idea list:
+Usb support
+Maybe a GUI
+Teensy support
+Touch support
+RA8875/RA8876 support so i can use some bigger displays

+Ideas, but i have no idea to work them out:
+Loading drivers from sd card?
+Custom C compiler/GCC fork?
+Proprietary hardware? (phones and laptops of some sort) Update over WiFi

 # MicCon
 ![TravisCI](https://travis-ci.org/evost/MicCon.svg?branch=master "TravisCI")